-For nearly 20 years I have provided counseling, training and consultation services in the states of Arizona, Connecticut and California.
-I am a licensed marriage and family therapist in California, a licensed professional counselor in Arizona and a Nationally Certified Counselor through the National Board for Certified Counselors.
+For over 25 years, I have provided specialized assessment, counseling, training and consultation services in the states of Arizona, Connecticut and California.
+I am a licensed marriage and family therapist (LMFT) and professional clinical counselor (LPCC) in California, and a licensed professional counselor (LPC) in Arizona.
 I believe my clients benefit from the diverse professional experiences I have had over the years, having provided services in private practice, community mental health, school, correctional, residential treatment and university counseling settings.

 Research and Writing

-I have co-authored several professional publications in the fields of addiction, the psychology or men and working with mandated clients.
-The book, Engaging Resistance, Creating Partnerships for Change in Sex Offender Treatment, that I co-authored with colleague Dr. Charles Flinton continues to be a best-seller at professional conferences and was one of the first works in the forensic mental health field promoting positive approaches to engaging difficult client populations.
-My interest in men’s mental health led me to also co-author a chapter on motivational interviewing with men in the book A Counselor’s Guide to Working with Men.
+I have co-authored several professional publications in the fields of addiction, the psychology or men, working with mandated clients and disaster mental health.
+My book titled, Engaging Resistance, was a best seller at forensic mental health conferences for many years.
 Most recently, I co-authored an article in the California Association of Marriage and Family Therapist’s (CAMFT) magazine, The Therapist, on disaster mental health, titled When Disaster Strikes a Community Twice in 24 Hours.

 Originally from the Midwest, I graduated with a B.A. in Psychology from Grove City College and a M.A. in Clinical Psychology from Geneva College.
 I value most my roles as husband and father, as they are the most rewarding relationships of my life.
 As a former college athlete, I value the positive aspects of exercise and am happiest when hiking a trail, hitting a yellow or white ball or riding bikes with my family.